pp242/starting-ubuntu/README.md

 ## Clone it

-clone it onto your computer in the folder you want
+Clone it onto your computer in the folder you want

 go into the folder you downloaded and run